 If All Else Fails with Getting Rid of Chipmunks

-With a little care, you can be eliminating chipmunks from your garden; but if all else fails, you can always fall back on plan B, which is to provide food for the chipmunks away from where they are causing damage.
-The idea is that if they have an easy food source they won’t go after the more difficult ones.
+Following these steps should result in eliminating chipmunks from your garden.
+But if all else fails, you can always fall back on plan B, which is to provide food for the chipmunks away from where they are causing damage.
+The idea is that if they have an easy food source, they won’t go after the more difficult ones.
 While you will not be rid of chipmunks, you will at least be able to enjoy their antics while reducing the damage to your yard.